 Frontiersman Hugh Glass was born in Pennsylvania in the 1780s.
 In 1823, he signed up for a fur-trading expedition.
-On the trip he was mauled by a grizzly bear and left for dead but he survived.
+On the trip he was mauled by a grizzly bear and left for dead but survived.
 This story of his attack and survival has become legend and made Glass an American West folk hero.
-His life has also been portrayed in two feature-length films: Man in the Wilderness (1971) and The Revenant (2015).
+His life has also been portrayed in the films Man in the Wilderness (1971) and The Revenant (2015).

 Fur-Trading Expedition and Bear Attack

-Glass survived the attack but he was left badly injured.
-Accounts indicate that he had a broken leg, a ripped scalp, a punctured throat, and was unable to move so the crew built a stretcher (litter) and carried him along their journey.
+Glass survived the mauling, but he was left badly injured.
+Accounts indicate that he had a broken leg, gashes all over his body, a ruptured throat and a torn scalp, and was unable to move so the crew built a stretcher (litter) and carried him along their journey.
 However, after two days, the leaders of the expedition did not believe that Glass would survive so they left him for dead under the supervision of two men, John Fitzgerald and Jim Bridger, who were to give him a proper burial after his death in exchange for a $40 bonus each (the equivalent of several months’ pay).

 Left for Dead and Fight to Survive

 Five days after the crew departed from them, Glass was still alive but his caretakers, Fitzgerald and Bridger, were growing anxious.
 Certain that Glass was near death (his only signs of life were eye movement and breathing) and fearing another Indian attack, the two decided to leave Glass and meet up with the crew.
 They took his tools (gun, knife, tomahawk, fire making kit) and left him.
 But Glass mustered the strength to survive and began crawling through the forest, foraging for food, and regaining his strength.
 By mid-October, nearly two months after his attack, Glass arrived at Fort Kiowa, near present-day Chamberlain, South Dakota, having traversed some 200–300 miles (322–483 km) on his own.